How to Sew This Dutch Windmill Variation Quilt Block - a Free Tutorial

 - Match the corners of the Light/White squares and press (second image).

-- Open the squares up and trim in between the stitching lines (third image).
+- Open the squares up and trim the seam allowance (third image).

 - Refold (bottom image).